girlscript/winter-of-contributing/README.md

 Please follow the [contributing guidelines](./.github/CONTRIBUTING.md) to contribute to the project.

 ## Code of Conduct
 This project and everyone participating in it is governed by the [GirlScript Code of Conduct](./.github/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code
+By participating, you are expected to uphold this code.